 Cheapism is editorially independent.
 We may earn a commission if you buy through links on our site.

 Grocery shopping has turned into an art form.
-Inflation has attacked grocery stores in unthinkable ways and shoppers now have to approach the errand like it’s a battle zone, curating a well-thought-out plan based on sales and coupons to get out alive.
-There are some money-saving tips to keep in mind, and there are also purchases that should be avoided or made elsewhere, like the ones we’ve listed below.
+Inflation has attacked grocery stores in unthinkable ways, and shoppers now have to approach the errand like it’s a battle zone, curating a well-thought-out plan based on sales and coupons to get out alive.
+There are some money-saving tips to keep in mind, as well as purchases that should be avoided or made elsewhere.
+Here are some of the biggest wastes of money at the grocery store.

 Fruit bowls in supermarket